-It is perfect for adventurous travelers who fancy something a little bit different from the type of safari vacation offered by other Kenyan destinations.
+It is perfect for adventurous travellers and holidaymakers who fancy something a little bit different from the experiences offered by other Kenyan destinations.
 Lamu is a beautiful area in which to escape reality with a beach break!
-The main island contains large white sand dunes, with the amazingly serene waters around it offering loads of opportunities to snorkel and experience the coral reef at nearby Kiwayu Island.
+The main island, with its large white sand dunes bordering serene waters, offers plentiful opportunities for land- and sea-based activities alike, including snorkelling at the coral reef off nearby Kiwayu Island.

 Historically important as a stop on ancient trading routes, Lamu is full of Arab, Chinese, and Portuguese influences, from its architecture to the traditional dhows that are characteristic of these waters.
 No visit to Lamu is complete without enjoying a sunset dhow safari – a peaceful and magical experience!

 Lamu is certainly off the beaten track, but the effort to reach it is well worthwhile.
 Visitors fly into the airport on Manda Island and transfer by boat to any of the other islands, including the largest, Lamu Island, which shares its name with the archipelago.

 Lamu Island, in particular, offers an impressive number of activities.
 These range from leisurely hikes through the sand dunes, which are ideal for guests who favour a relaxed pace, to motorbike rides all around the island – great for guests who prefer to be speedy!
 There are no roads on Lamu Island, only alleyways and footpaths, so inhabitants travel on foot or by boat.
 Donkeys are used to transport goods and materials.